pypanda2050/pubsubToGCSBeam/design.md

 ### 4. Two Output Paths

-**Decision**: Separate paths for all messages vs. filtered messages
+**Decision**: Separate paths for all messages vs. filtered messages (with header or body)

 **Rationale**:
 - Clear separation of concerns
 - Different consumers may need different data
 - Allows independent scaling and processing
-- Maintains audit trail (all messages) while providing filtered view
+- Maintains audit trail (all messages) while providing filtered view of messages with data payloads

 ### 5. CSV Output Format